 Memory Drawing - An Essential Skill

 All drawing from observation is drawing from memory - even if that memory is only a few seconds old.
 Therefore, it only makes sense to train it.
 This series of articles is only just the beginning.
-For a more in-depth look at the subject as well as numerous exercises, check out the Memory Drawing book.
+For a more in-depth look at the subject as well as numerous exercises, check out the Memory Drawing book and course book.

 Memory training must be integrated into a mature painter’s working method if his or her talent is to be truly fulfilled.
 I myself, when doing a portrait commission, will spend up to three times as much time on memory work as I do on direct observation.
 Much of the weakness of contemporary realism done from nature comes not only from poorly trained eyes, but also from poorly trained memory.